-Our Phase 3 registration trial of Olvi-Vec in PRROC has not been placed on clinical hold and we began regulatory study start-up (i.e., obtaining IRB approvals and negotiating clinical trial agreements to begin enrollment) in the second quarter of 2022.
+Our Phase 3 registration trial of Olvi-Vec in PRROC has not been placed on clinical hold and we began regulatory study start-up (i.e., obtaining IRB approvals and negotiating clinical trial agreements to begin enrollment) in the second quarter of 2022 and initiated enrollment in the third quarter of 2022.
 The FDA may issue further comments to our Phase 3 clinical trial protocol and may conclude Olvi-Vec produced in mammalian cells is not comparable to material produced in CEF cells, and/or place our IND on clinical hold.
 Placing our IND on clinical hold may cause delays in the initiation of our Phase 3 registration clinical trial.
 Any delay in obtaining or failure to obtain authorization from FDA to conduct our Phase 3 clinical trial could materially adversely affect our ability to generate revenue from Olvi-Vec, which may materially harm our business, financial condition, results of operations, stock price and prospects.